purpose168/xyops/docs/data-structures.md

 ## Job.label

 User writable property for providing a visual label for the Job.
 Should be specified as a string, and will be displayed alongside the Job ID on completion screens and history lists.

+## Job.test

+This is set to `true` when the job was fired from an event test.
+This is used to override the event enabled check, and add hints to the UI.